SecureBoost+: Large Scale and High-Performance Vertical Federated Gradient Boosting Decision Tree: Proposed SecureBoost+ Framework

-From algorithm \ref{hist-algo-1} we notice that gradients and hessians have the same operations in the process of histogram building and split-finding: gradients and hessains of an sample will be encrypted at the same time, encrypted gradients and hessian of an examples go to the same bin but added to different indices(grad is added to 0 and hess is added to 1), and gradients and hessians of a split-info will be decrypted together.
+We first introduce GH Packing.
+From SecureBoost, we notice that gradient and hessian have the same operations in the process of histogram construction and split-finding: the gradient and hessian of a sample will be encrypted at the same time, and the encrypted gradient and hessian will go to the same bucket, but be added to different indices.
+The gradient and hessian of a split-info will also be decrypted together.

-It is very straightforward to come up with an idea that we can bundle gradient and hessians together since they share the same operations.
-Once we found a way to bundle gradients and hessians into one number, and it satisfies the properties of simultaneous addition and subtraction of g and h in a number, cost of all g/h-related operations will be reduced by half.

-The Paillier and the Iterative-Affine are the homomorphic cryptosystems available in the SecureBoost.
-It usually uses a key length of 1024 or 2048 during the training process.
-Taking Paillier HE as the example, when using a 1024 length key, the upper bound of the positive integer allowed in encryption is usually a 1023 bit-length number.
-This upper bound is far larger than the gradient/hessian in a fix-point integer format, they usually have a bit length smaller than 100.
-Therefore, a large plaintext space is wasted.
-Inspired by recently proposed gradient quantization and gradient batching techniques~\cite{zhang2020batchcrypt}, we here adopt a gradient/hessian packing and method.
-We combine $g$ and $h$ using bit operation: We move g to the left by a certain number of bits and then add h to it.
+The Paillier\cite{paillier1999public} is a homomorphic encryption algorithm used in SecureBoost.
+During training, a key length of 1024 or 2048 is usually used.
+When 1024 key length is used, the upper bound on the positive integer allowed in encryption is usually 1023 bits in length.
+This upper bound is much larger than the gradient and hessian at fixed points.
+As a result, a lot of plaintext space is wasted in the encryption process.
+Inspired by recently proposed gradient quantization and gradient batching techniques~\cite{zhang2020batchcrypt}, we adopt a GH(gradient: $g$ and hessian: $h$) Packing method in our work.
+We bundle $g$ and $h$ using bit arithmetic: We move g to the left by a certain number of bits and then add h to it.

-Let us take a binary-classification task as an example.
-In a binary-classification task, the range of $g$ is $[-1, 1]$, maximum of g $g_{max} = 1$ and the range of $h$ is $[0, 1]$, $h_{max} = 1$.
-The SecureBoost adopts a simple fix-point encoding strategy to transform a float number $n_{float}$ into a large integer $n_{int}$:
+For example, in a binary-classification task, the range of $g$ is $[-1, 1]$, $g_{max} = 1$ and the range of $h$ is $[0, 1]$, $h_{max} = 1$.
+Considering that g might be negative, we can offset g to ensure that it is a positive number.

-where $r$ is a precision parameter, usually set as 53.
-Concerning that there will be negative numbers in $g$, to satisfy the property of adding and subtracting, we will offset all $g$ to make sure they are all positive numbers.
-Another consideration of offsetting $g$ is for the cipher-compressing in the next section.
 In the classification case, the offset number $g_{off}$ for $g$ will be $1$.
-We will remove offsets when we are recovering $g,h$ in the split finding step.
+In the split finding step, we can remove the offset number when recovering $g,h$.